ghiden/angucomplete-alt/README.md

 * You can either bind an object or callback function
     * bind an object: it works as regular two-way-data-binding
     * callback function: when a selection is made by user, this callback is called with the selected object.
 Thanks to @nekcih for proposing this feature.
+* Required support: It is a bit different from ng-required which becomes valid when there is any character in input field.
+This required becomes valid when a selection is made.
+Class name is "autocomplete-required" and customizable.

 ### Getting Started
 Download the package, and include the dist/angucomplete-alt.min.js file in your page.